Colosseum, Roman Forum & Palatine Hill Tickets

 About The Colosseum

-The Colosseum in Rome is one of the most famous landmarks in Italy and iconic throughout most of the world.
+The Colosseum is the largest ancient amphitheatre ever built and one of the most visited and famous monuments in the world.

-The Colosseum was actually known as the 'Flavian Amphitheatre' and not the Colosseum.
-Had you asked for directions to the Colosseum at the time, the locals wouldn't have known what you were talking about!
+It was known as the 'Flavian Amphitheatre' and not the Colosseum.
+Had visitors asked for directions to the Colosseum at the time, the locals wouldn't have known what you were talking about.

-It's elliptical shape and towering façade make it a majestic spectacle and instantly recognisable.
-With a capacity to hold up to 80,000 spectators, it was a testament to Roman engineering ingenuity.
-The exterior is adorned with three distinct orders of columns - Doric, Ionic, and Corinthian which also reflect the grandeur of classical Roman architecture.
+• The outside is covered with three distinct orders of columns - Doric, Ionic, and Corinthian, which reflect the grandeur of classical Roman architecture.

-Spectators at the Colosseum were assigned seats according to their wealth and status, with the various areas offering different views.
-Much like going to a concert now - the best views have the most expensive tickets!
+Spectators were assigned seats according to their wealth and status, with the various areas offering different views, much like going to an arena now and the best views commanding the most expensive tickets.

-Bearing in mind the Colosseum was completed in around 80AD, some of the mechanical processes used to open the trapdoors on the arena floor were incredible feats of engineering, which allowed the dramatic entrance for the gladiators and wild animals on the arena floor!
+Some of the mechanical processes used to open the trapdoors on the arena floor were incredible feats of engineering, which allowed the dramatic entrance for the gladiators and wild animals.

-As the Colosseum is so old it has suffered significant damage over the centuries.
-An earthquake caused major damage in 1300's along with water damage due to the poor ground quality underneath as well as stone-looters.
-It has been through multiple renovation projects over the years to stop its decline and to preserve its architectural glory for the public to still enjoy today.
+The Colosseum suffered significant damage over the centuries.
+An earthquake caused major damage in 1300s along with water damage due to the poor ground quality underneath and stone-looters.

 About The Roman Forum

-The Roman Forum is located in the heart of Rome and was originally built as a marketplace and the centre of political, commercial and social life in Rome.
-It became functional for many purposes including elections, public meetings and speeches.
+The Roman Forum is in the heart of Rome and was originally built as a marketplace and the centre of political, commercial and social life in Rome.

-It would have been home to shops, markets and stalls offering local goods and services.
-It was also home to several important buildings such as the Senate House, called the Curia, and the Speaker's Platform (called the Rostra), as well as the local law courts, the Basilica Julia.
+It had several important buildings including the Senate House (called the Curia), and the Speaker's Platform (called the Rostra), as well as the local law courts (the Basilica Julia).

-The Roman Forum was home to some incredible architecture including the Temple of Saturn, the Arch of Septimius Severus, the Temple of Vesta and the Basilica of Maxentius.
+The Roman Forum features incredible architecture including the Temple of Saturn, the Arch of Septimius Severus, the Temple of Vesta and the Basilica of Maxentius.

-Historical events such as the funeral of Julius Caesar would have also been held at the Roman Forum as well as the trail of apostle Saint Paul!
+Historical events such as the funeral of Julius Caesar and the trail of apostle Saint Paul would have been held there.

-Incredibly the Roman Forum was buried for centuries and it wasn't recovered until the 18th century when excavation works help to uncover it again.
+The Roman Forum was buried for centuries.
+It wasn't recovered until the 18th century when excavation works uncovered it again.

 About Palatine Hill